 CSC 104 Computers in the Business World (A).
 Provides a general introduction to the different uses of computers in business.
 Includes these topics: computer system concepts, data representation and storage, processor and peripheral hardware, data processing and word processing systems, spreadsheets, report generation, database queries, and management packages.
 3 Cr.

 CSC 105 Internet and Web Publishing (A).
-Prerequisite: CSC 104 or CIS 106 or GEP 150 or equivalent.
+(Prerequisite CSC 104 or CIS 106 or GEP 150 or CIS116).
 Provides a general introduction to cyberspace.
 Includes these topics: Internet, e-mail, lists, news groups, Gopher, Telnet, FTP, World Wide Web, net browsers, and creating Web home pages using HTML.
 3 Cr.

 CSC 120 Introduction to Computing (A).
-Prerequisite: MTH 111 or higher.
+(Prerequisites MTH 111 or higher).
 Covers the fundamental of computer problem solving and programming.
 Includes these topics: program development process, programming methodologies, language translation phases, Java programming (data types, variables, expressions, assignment, selection, iteration, methods, parameter passing and I/O), secure coding techniques and ethical, legal and social issues of computing.
 4 Cr.
 Every Semester.

 CSC 203 Problem Solving with Objects (A).
 Prerequisites: CSC 120 and MTH 122 or higher.
 Covers fundamentals of algorithms and object-oriented software development.
 Includes these topics: primitive and reference data types, classes, methods, selection, iteration, parameters, recursion, exception handling, arrays, file I/O, inheritance, polymorphism, program testing and documentation, introduction to GUIs and introduction to sorting and searching techniques and other basic algorithms.
 Requires extensive programming and supervised laboratory sessions.
 4 Cr.
 Every Semester.